Siphon880gh/chatgpt-chatworkspace/context.md

 - Creates `.chat-turn` divs for each message
 - Adds role labels (👤 User / 🤖 Assistant)
 - Adds collapse toggle button (⋮⋮) for each chat bubble
+- Adds copy button (📋) for each chat bubble to copy turn text
 - Sets z-index incrementally for proper layering of sticky buttons
 - Attempts to extract ChatGPT's native formatted HTML via `extractFormattedContent()`
 - Falls back to `formatContentWithCode()` for plain text/markdown parsing